 The day-to-day expenses you incur running your business are typically offset against your company’s profits and can be claimed without delay as expenses.

 As the cost of depreciation is not allowable for tax purposes, HMRC provides a system of capital allowances to help businesses write off the value of assets over time in a uniform way.
-This may be over several accounting years – with a proportion of the value of each asset being written off against profits.

 For the sake of completeness, this guide provides an overview of capital allowances for a range of small companies, in addition to a typical contracting business.